 Another popular vineyard in the area is Gaspereau Vineyards, which is part of the Devonian Coast Wineries group which also owns the nearby Jost and Mercator Vineyards.
 The beautiful, barn-like tasting room showcases favourites including their Tidal Bay which blends Seyval Blanc, Vidal Blanc, Chardonnay, and New York Muscat, and guests are welcome to meander through the adjoining vineyard.

-Gaspereau is a great spot to start a self-guided wine tour, as adorable red cruiser bikes are available to rent.
+Gaspereau winery is a great spot to start a self-guided wine tour, as adorable red cruiser bikes are available to rent.

-Where to stay: The historic Blomidon Inn was built as a private residence in 1881, and has been operating as an inn for the last century.
+Where to stay in Wolfville: The historic Blomidon Inn was built as a private residence in 1881, and has been operating as an inn for the last century.
 The property is the definition of charming, from the long, flower-lined winding driveway that leads to the stately entrance, onto the wooden front porch outfitted with rocking chairs which are the perfect spot to enjoy a pre-dinner cocktail, and throughout the cozy interior complete with its plush carpets.

 Those wanting to splurge should book the inn’s so-called “Honeymoon Cottage” which has its own entrance separate from the main house.
 The cottage boasts a parlour, huge bedroom, private garden, and even a bathroom outfitted with a two person jacuzzi tub.
+Click here to book

 The Blomidon Inn’s restaurant is also a great place for dinner, serving up east coast favourites such as lobster linguini, seared scallops and their house speciality: maple smoked salmon, hot-smoked on the property and served with a sweet maple yogurt dressing.